bansky-cl/DiffusPoll/README.md

 ## Acknowledgement

 DiffusPoll benifits from [Diffuseq](https://github.com/Shark-NLP/DiffuSeq).
-We are grateful to the original authors for their valuable contributions and for making their work open-source.
+We are grateful to the authors for work open-source.